Porting Options: US In-App vs International Manual Process

-This guide is for bringing a number from an external carrier (not already on Twilio) into a HighLevel Location (sub‑account).
-It covers what to gather, how to submit the port request, and what to do on the cut‑over day.
+This guide explains how to port a phone number from an external carrier into a HighLevel Location (sub-account).
+It covers the required documents, how to submit a port request, and what to expect during the transfer process.

 TABLE OF CONTENTS